 Not everyone.
 Not all the time.
 But most times.

-In two weeks, our little accountability meeting has moved us into writing mode, even though we are busy and life gets a little crazy and in the way.
+In these past few years, our little accountability meeting has moved us into writing mode, even though we are busy and life gets a little crazy and in the way.
 And it feels good.

 Accountability: The Gift that Keeps on Giving